oeyoews/star-list/README.md

 *   [awekrx/AutoDoc-ChatGPT](https://github.com/awekrx/AutoDoc-ChatGPT) - AutoDoc-ChatGPT is a Python script that leverages the power of ChatGPT model to automatically generate documentation for any programming language.
 With AutoDoc-ChatGPT, you can easily generate comprehensive documentation for your codebase.
 *   [rafaelmardojai/blanket](https://github.com/rafaelmardojai/blanket) - Listen to different sounds
 *   [GaiZhenbiao/ChuanhuChatGPT](https://github.com/GaiZhenbiao/ChuanhuChatGPT) - GUI for ChatGPT API and many LLMs.
 Supports agents, file-based QA, GPT finetuning and query with web search.
 All with a neat UI.
-*   [openai/openai-python](https://github.com/openai/openai-python) - The official Python library for the OpenAI API
 *   [TheR1D/shell\_gpt](https://github.com/TheR1D/shell_gpt) - A command-line productivity tool powered by GPT-3 and GPT-4, will help you accomplish your tasks faster and more efficiently.
 *   [xiaoxx970/chatgpt-in-terminal](https://github.com/xiaoxx970/chatgpt-in-terminal) - Use ChatGPT in terminal
 *   [acheong08/EdgeGPT](https://github.com/acheong08/EdgeGPT) - Reverse engineered API of Microsoft's Bing Chat AI